maxisoft/github-contributions-predictor/README.md

 - any additional pip requirements are listed in `requirements.txt`

-## source files description
+## Source files description
-To allow one to build his own model the project is designed in multiple ordered python/jupyter files designed to be ran sequentially.
+To allow one to build his own model the project is organized in multiple ordered python/jupyter files designed to be ran sequentially.

 ### 0-gather_data.py
 Download and save users' contributions and other stats provided by github public api.